 The school sends you reports that tell you how your child is doing in school and what the school is doing for him.
-It may seem obvious that you should keep a file of those records.
+You may know to keep a file of those records.
 But did you know there are other records, both formal and informal, that are important to keep for future reference?

-Keeping your child’s school records can help you see trends and patterns over time.
-These records can also provide specific details and documentation when you’re talking about the resources he needs to succeed in school.
+Keeping all of your child’s school records can help you see trends and patterns over time.
+The records you keep can provide specific details and documentation when you’re talking about the resources your child needs to succeed in school.
 Here are the types of records to keep—and why they’re important.

 Records That Paint a Fuller Picture

 The communications you receive from teachers and the school can paint a fuller picture of how your child is doing in school.
 For example:

 - Graded tests and homework can show where your child is struggling or improving in different subjects.

 - Report cards provide a snapshot of how your child is doing academically.

 - Standardized test scores show you how your child is doing compared to other kids in your school and state.
 This is also a report on how well the school is performing.

 - Notes or emails about classroom behavior, social skills or attendance issues can indicate issues you may need to talk over with his teacher.
 These items are informative the day you receive them.
 But keeping them on file at home will let you look back to see patterns or trends in how your child—and the teacher or school—are doing over time.